 There are a lot of training materials that are published for businesses that are just simply boring.
 They are dull and uninteresting and are completely incapable of keeping the attention of people.

 The same is true with some facilitators.
 They lecture all day as if knowing time management will make the participants effective time managers.

 If you are to handle the training yourself, personalize your material.
 Sell the benefits to them by using concrete examples.
 Get to the point.
-Your participants must appreciate how your company is investing for their personal and professional growth.
+Your participants must appreciate how your company is investing in their personal and professional growth.

 Use your creativity to make lessons fun and more interesting.
 The training may revolutionize your business, but it is useless if no one pays attention.